genepi/imputationserver-aws/README.md

   - Set AWS Access Key ID, AWS Secret Access Key, Default region name, Default output format
   - AWS Secret Access Key is not stored on AWS, only available when creating a new Access Key ("Create Access Key")
   - Create a KeyPair for your default region.
 (See "KeyName" when starting a cluster)
+- Access to a S3 bucket including all required files and reference panels (see below)

 ## Overall Structure
-Files marked in bold are located on our public S3 bucket `s3://michigan-imputation-aws` and are synchronized with the EC2 EMR cluster when during setup.
+Files marked in bold are located on our public S3 bucket `s3://michigan-imputation-aws` and are synchronized with the EC2 EMR cluster during setup.

 <pre>
 ├── <b>apps.yaml</b>